 Institution: Mayo Clinic

-Fast, reliable, and user-friendly, SenoQuant is a precision image analysis platform that quantifies senescence biomarkers in human tissue.
+Fast, reliable, and user-friendly, SenoQuant is a versatile napari plugin designed for comprehensive, accurate, and unbiased spatial quanitification and prediction of senescence markers across diverse tissue contexts.
 Whether analyzing large-scale cohorts or small biopsy samples, SenoQuant provides robust measurements critical for clinical and translational research.
+More information can be found here, along with further documentation here.

 More information can be found here.